-VADOC PREA Operating Procedure 038.3 states in part that; "Following an offender's allegation that a staff member committed sexual abuse against the offender, the PREA Compliance Manager or investigator must subsequently inform the offender whenever:"
+VADOC PREA Operating Procedure 038.3 states in part that; "Following the allegation that a staff member committed sexual abuse, the PREA Compliance Manager or investigator must subsequently inform the inmate whenever:

-- i.
-The allegation has been determined to be unfounded - ii.
-The allegation has been determined to be unsubstantiated - iii.
-The staff member is no longer posted within the offender's unit - iv.
-The staff member is no longer employed at the facility
+i.
+The allegation has been determined to be unfounded

+ii.
+The allegation has been determined to be unsubstantiated

-- v.
-The DOC learns that the staff member has been indicted on a charge related to sexual abuse within the facility - vi.
-The DOC learns that the staff member has been convicted on a charge related to sexual abuse within the facility.
+iii.
+The staff member is no longer posted within the inmate's unit iv.
+The staff member is no longer employed at the facility v.
+The DOC learns that the staff member has been indicted on a charge related to sexual abuse within the facility vi.
+The DOC learns that the staff member has been convicted on a charge related to sexual abuse within the facility."

-The facility has reported no instances where sexual abuse allegations involving staff on inmates have occurred during this audit period.
-The inmate that reported sexual abuse involved an inmate-on-inmate allegation.
-Therefore, the Auditor cannot provide an alleged inmate victims perspective regarding this provision.
+The three inmates that alleged sexual abuse that were present at the time of the onsite facility audit had allegations of inmate-on-inmate sexual abuse.
+Therefore, there was no inmate to interview regarding staff-on-inmate sexual abuse.
+Thus, the Auditor cannot provide an alleged inmate victims perspective regarding this provision.